-Table 2-4 shows the number of labor hours required to produce a digital camera and a pound of wheat in China and South Korea.
+Table 2-11 shows the number of labor hours required to produce a digital camera and a pound of wheat in China and South Korea.

-- 19) Refer to Table 2-4.
+- 32) Refer to Table 2-11.
 Does either China or South Korea have an absolute advantage and if so, in what product? - A) South Korea has an absolute advantage in wheat. - B) China has an absolute advantage in wheat. - C) South Korea has an absolute advantage in both products. - D) China has an absolute advantage in digital cameras.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made